fobozongithub/fobozo-npcdialogue/README.md

     ```

 3. **Install Dependencies**
-    Make sure you have the required dependencies installed, such as [es_extended](https://github.com/esx-framework/es_extended), [ox_target](https://github.com/overextended/ox_target), and [interact](https://github.com/darktrovx/interact).
+    Make sure you have the required dependencies installed, such as [es_extended](https://github.com/esx-framework/es_extended), [ox_target](https://github.com/overextended/ox_target), or [interact](https://github.com/darktrovx/interact).

 4. **Add the Resource to Your Server**
     Add the following line to your server configuration file (e.g., `server.cfg`):
     ```plaintext
-    ensure npc-interaction-system
+    ensure fobozo-npcdialogue
     ```

 5. **Start Your Server**
-    Restart your server to apply the changes.
+    Restart your server or ensure the resource to apply the changes.

 ## Configuration